Last updated on June 16th, 2023

 Written by Mohamed Aden

-Amazon and Google are essential tools for today’s use.
-It helps you with almost anything—whether it’s a simple question or a search for the hottest trends and purchases, it gives you all the best possible options.
-The best part of it all is that you never have to get up from the couch to get answers.
-With a few quick and simple clicks on your device, you can already get what you’re looking for.
+Amazon and Google are indispensable tools in today’s world.
+It helps you with almost anything, from answering a simple question to searching for the hottest trends and making purchases.
+The best part is that you never have to get up from the couch for answers.
+You can get what you want with a few quick and simple clicks on any device.

-They also function differently.
-E-commerce businesses should know and distinguish what works best for their strategy: Amazon SEO or Google SEO.
+But Amazon and Google SEO function differently.
+E-commerce businesses should be able to distinguish them and see what works best for their SEO strategy: Amazon SEO vs. Google SEO.
 This article covers the critical points to help you decide.

 Before going into the comparison, you must understand the role of search engine optimization.
-What is SEO?
+What is search engine optimization (SEO)?
 Why is it necessary for platforms like Amazon and Google?